mw55309/EG_MinION_2016/02_Data_Extraction_QC.md

 /UniqueGlobalKey/tracking_id Group
 ```

-We can compare this to the corresponding base-called file.
-Note all the basecalling data in /Analyses/Basecall_1D_000 and /Analyses/Basecall_2D_000.
+We can compare this to the corresponding (2D R9) base-called file.
+Note all the basecalling data added into the /Analyses/Basecall_1D_000 and /Analyses/Basecall_2D_000 groups.

 ```sh
 h5ls -r ~/Data/read_data/r9_2d_zika_ch1_read10.fast5